ArthurAtangana/club-management-system/README.md

 <a id="build"></a>
 # Test
+No unit tests yet.

-Tests are run manually by running the CLI!
+Test the CLI by running the program!

 <a id="build"></a>